saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks-and-more.md

 0.5671
 ```

 So we end up with a model yielding 56.71% validation accuracy, which is slightly better than Matt's score, which makes sense as we're also tuning more hyperparameters.
-All in all this took less than 2.5 hours!
+All in all this ended up taking less than 2.5 hours!

 This package is still work in progress, but it's coming close to reaching a stable state (at the time of writing it's at version 0.6).
 If you think you'll find this useful then I'd appreciate if you could give [the repo](https://github.com/saattrupdan/naturalselection) a star, and feel free to open a ticket if you spot a bug.
 Pull requests with fixes or new features would also be awesome!